kayla-manning/election-analysis-2020/posts/turnout.md

 ### Turnout in 2020

-A healthy democracy must have reasonable voter turnout.
-Many marginalized groups have fought for the right to vote, only for people to take that right for granted a generation later.
+Voter turnout serves key ingredient in a healthy, well-functioning democracy.
 In recent years, voter turnout has generally increased, with slightly greater turnout when neither party has an incumbent candidate:

 ![Figure 1](../figures/turnout/turnout_years.jpg)

 How will the 2020 election fit into this picture?
 In 2019, before the birth of COVID-19, experts predicted [historic](https://www.usnews.com/news/elections/articles/2019-09-20/experts-predict-huge-turnout-in-2020) turnout of approximately 66%[^vep] for the 2020 election.
 A movement in either direction seems sensible for 2020: either the pandemic (a) stifles turnout on Election Day due to confusion over voting by mail and questions about the safety of in-person voting, or (b) empowers people to vote for the candidate they believe can provide strong leadership in these turbulent times.

-It turns out that experts still a [record-high turnout](https://www.theatlantic.com/politics/archive/2020/10/2020-election-turnout/616640/) in the 2020 election, with the predicted surge strengthened by the pandemic.
+It turns out that experts still expect a [record-high turnout](https://www.theatlantic.com/politics/archive/2020/10/2020-election-turnout/616640/) in the 2020 election, with the predicted surge strengthened by the pandemic.
 Similar to the prediction in 2019, estimates still sit at approximately [65%](https://thehill.com/homenews/campaign/520313-experts-predict-record-election-turnout-as-more-than-66-million-ballots).

 With zero previous elections with circumstances resembling 2020, this year's primaries are the best source of information about how voters will behave in the midst of a global pandemic.
 Turnout in primaries generally pales in comparison to general election turnout, with numbers sitting around 3%-46% and 60% respectively, and this disparity is generally amplified in years with an incumbent candidate.
 However, the 2020 primary drew far more[ attention](https://www.nytimes.com/2020/07/21/us/politics/biden-2020.html) than expected.
 While most of the showing came from the Democratic side since that was the only competitive primary (and even that was short lived), this larger-than-expected turnout could be a positive sign that COVID-19 will not drastically decrease, and may even increase, turnout come November.